weaveworks/weave-gitops-docs/docs/installation.md

 ## Pre-requisites

 ### Kubernetes Cluster
-Weave GitOps is compatable with conformant Kubernetes distributions which match the minimum required version level of [Flux](https://fluxcd.io/docs/installation/#prerequisites).
+Weave GitOps is compatible with conformant Kubernetes distributions which match the minimum required version level of [Flux](https://fluxcd.io/docs/installation/#prerequisites).

 ### CLI
 The `gitops` command-line interface is currently supported on Mac (x86 and Arm), and Linux including WSL.